-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and cabinet heads continue to review Governor's Phase 3 reopening plan - Governor Baker issued new Travel Order for all travelers entering Massachusetts to take effective August 1st
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and cabinet heads continue to review Governor's Phase 3 reopening plan - Governor Baker issued new Travel Order for all travelers entering Massachusetts that took effect on August 1st - o Rhode Island taken off state safe travel / low-risk state list

 - Mayor Domenic Sarno declared a state of emergency due to Tropical Storm Isaias, which had damaging winds at tropical storm or hurricane force levels.
 In addition, there was a major water main break, which has left most of the city either without water or with low pressure. - o The City has experienced power outages across the city - o DPW issued guidance on tree debris removal for city residents - City continues to work with Eversource and the Springfield Water and Sewer Commission to restore services to residents and businesses - Mayor Sarno spoke with Lt.
-Governor Polito about having the Massachusetts National Guard assist the City's Forestry Division with removing and cleaning tree debris from city streets - Hampden County Sheriff Nick Cocchi will assist the City's Parks Department with cleaning up tree debris from city parks - City will continue to review, monitor and reassess the situation in case the need arises for shelters to be opened - Mayor Sarno joined with Parks Director Sullivan, Congressman Neal and other city, state and federal officials at Forest Park to provide an update on the damage and response from Tropical Storm Isaias - Mayor Sarno joined with Congressman Neal, State Representative Bud Williams, State Senator James Welch, City Councilors Brown, Gomez, Lederman and Whitfield, and NAACP President Bishop Talbert Swan on the front steps of City Hall to celebrate the 55th Anniversary of the Voting Rights Act of 1965 and honor the memory of the late Congressman John Lewis
+Governor Polito about having the Massachusetts National Guard assist the City's Forestry Division with removing and cleaning tree debris from city streets - Hampden County Sheriff Nick Cocchi will assist the City's Parks Department with cleaning up tree debris from city parks - City will continue to review, monitor and reassess the situation in case the need arises for shelters to be opened